sci-comp/SceneBuilder/README.md

 When an icon is highlighted green in the scene builder dock, then placement mode has been enabled.

-To exit placement mode, we may: press the highlighted icon, (Todo: also end placement mode on Esc?
-On Right-click?)
+To exit placement mode, we may: press the highlighted icon, or use the assigned shotcut.

 When placement mode is active, then there will be an item preview in the current edited scene.